-Temporal lobe thermometer—These are placed near baby’s temple to read the body temperature.
+- Temporal lobe thermometer—These are placed near the baby’s temple to read the body temperature.
 Like tympanic thermometers, they are a bit more expensive and can require practice.

 Until your baby is six months old, rectal temperature taking is the most accurate.
 To correctly take a rectal temperature, follow these steps:

-Use a lubricant like Vaseline and gently slide the thermometer into baby’s anus about one inch.
+- Use a lubricant like Vaseline and gently slide the thermometer into the baby’s anus about one inch.
 A rectal thermometer should never be forced or cause any signs of pain.

 Powered by Bundoo®